Exploring Target Representations for Masked Autoencoders: Introduction

 Based on the above studies and observations, we naturally propose to perform masked knowledge \textbf{d}istillation with \textbf{bo}otstrapped \textbf{t}eachers, short as \textbf{\ourmethod} .
 Specifically, masked knowledge distillation is performed repeatedly in multiple stages.
-At the end of each stage, we assign the student's weight to the teacher and re-initialize the student's weight to continue distillation.
-To reveal our method's potential to serve as a strong baseline for learning universal visual representations, we highlight the following results:

-\textbf{(i)} With simple yet effective design that enables pre-training starting from randomly initialized teachers, \ourmethod achieves 84.5\%, 86.6\%, and 87.4\% top-1 fine-tuning accuracy on ImageNet-1K~\cite{imagenet} with ViT-B/16, ViT-L/16, and ViT-H/14, respectively, significantly surpassing previous states of the art, MAE.
-Beyond that, \ourmethod achieves 52.7 and 56.0 AP$^\mathrm{box}$ for object detection on COCO~\cite{coco} with ViT-B and ViT-L respectively.
-These results indicate that the choice of teacher networks is not important for learning a good representation in MKD.
+At the end of each stage, we assign the student's weight to the teacher and re-initialize the student's weight to continue masked knowledge distillation.
+With simple yet effective design that enables pre-training starting from randomly initialized teachers, \ourmethod achieves 84.5\%, 86.6\%, and \textbf{88.0}\% top-1 fine-tuning accuracy on ImageNet-1K~\cite{imagenet} with ViT-B/16, ViT-L/16, and ViT-H/14, respectively, significantly surpassing previous states of the art, MAE.
+Beyond that, \ourmethod achieves 52.7 and \textbf{56.0} AP$^\mathrm{box}$ for object detection on COCO~\cite{coco}, as well as 49.5 and \textbf{54.5} mIoU for semantic segmentation on ADE20K~\cite{ade}, with ViT-B/16 and ViT-L/16 respectively.
+We also explore MKD with teachers of larger sizes, further boosting model performances on various visual tasks.

-\textbf{(ii)} \ourmethod is generalizable taking teachers of larger capacity to perform distillation.
-As shown in~\cref{tab:big model}, when distilled from bigger teachers, students can have boosted performances, especially in dense downstream tasks.
-When distilled from data-richer teachers, \eg, CLIP~\cite{clip}, the distilled student achieves \textbf{89.1\%} fine-tuning accuracy with ViT-H and \textbf{56.2} segmentation mIoU with ViT-L, setting new state-of-the-art results for self-supervised learning.